 Estimate your NPS by subtracting the percentage of detractors from the percentage of promoters in your customer feedback.

-Use these tactics as a roadmap to develop customer experiences that increase retention so that both your customer base and your revenue continue to grow.
+Use these customer retention tactics as a roadmap to develop customer experiences that increase retention so that both your customer base and your revenue continue to grow.

-Sign up for a free trial with BoldDesk to see how you can show excellent customer care to your clients every time they reach out to you.
+Book a live demo to discover how BoldDesk can assist you show excellent customer care to your clients every time they reach out to you.